 - Over low speed, add the sugar, vanilla, and salt then turn to medium for once minute.
 Scrape down the sides again.

 - Add in the flour and mix on low until combined.
 The dough will look crumbly at first, then will come together and look slightly sticky (this is normal).

 - Scatter pieces of the dough all around the pan and press it (with fingertips) into the edges and middle until all the dough comes together to cover the pan. the mixture into the parchment lined pan.

 - Bake for 15 minutes, then remove from oven and let cool on a wire rack.
 Increase the oven temperature to 350℉.

-- In a large bowl, whisk together the pumpkin puree, sweetened condensed milk, eggs, and pumpkin pie spice until smooth.
+- In a large bowl, whisk together the pumpkin puree, sweetened condensed milk, eggs, vanilla, and pumpkin pie spice until smooth.